-An AP shall not transmit a Trigger frame that contains more than one User Info field with the same value in the AID12 subfield, unless the value in the AID12 subfield is 0 or greater than 2007.
+An AP shall not transmit a Trigger frame that contains more than one User Info field with the same value in the AID12 subfield, unless the value in the AID12 subfield is 0 or between 1 to 2n– 1 which corresponds to a BSSID Index of a multiple BSSID set (see 9.4.2.73 (Multiple BSSID-Index element)) when the AP has dot11MultiBSSIDImplemented equal to true, or greater than 2007.
 The AP shall place User Info fields with the same value in the AID12 subfield together as a contiguous block in the Trigger frame.
-The AP shall place User Info fields with the AID12 subfield set to 0 or a value greater than 2007 after User Info fields with the AID12 subfield set to a value in the range 1 to 2007 (if any present).
+The AP shall place User Info fields with the AID12 subfield set to 0 or between 1 to 2n– 1 which corresponds to a BSSID Index of a multiple BSSID set (see 9.4.2.73 (Multiple BSSID-Index element)) when the AP has dot11MultiBSSIDImplemented equal to true, or a value greater than 2007 after User Info fields with the AID12 subfield set to a value in the range 1 to 2007 (if any present).

 UL OFDMA-based random access (UORA)